-Plan maturity can be measured in a variety of ways, but they all get at one basic dynamic - the larger the plan is compared to the contribution or revenue base that supports it; the more sensitive the plan will be to risk.
-Given that the Plan has been closed to new entrants since 2003, maturity measures isolated on the Plan show significant increases in maturity while maturity measures setting the Plan in the context of TriMet as a whole show declining maturity.
+Plan maturity can be measured in a variety of ways, but there is one very important dynamic - the larger the plan is compared to the contribution or revenue base that supports it; the more sensitive the plan will be to risk.
+Given that the Plan has been closed to new entrants since 2003, maturity measures isolated on the Plan show significant increases in maturity, but the Plan has been becoming smaller compared to TriMet as a whole.